-The NIMCE is an Institut Curie and CNRS core facility for light microscopy developed in partnership with Nikon France SAS.
+The NIMCE is an Institut Curie and CNRS core facility for light microscopy developed in partnership with Nikon.
 The NIMCE is supported by the following corporations, as a corporate partners, Photometrics, Molecular Device and as a corporate contributors Dell, Life Imaging System, TMC and Photonlines by supplying both microscopy equipment and experimental materials.

 The mission of the NIMCE is to:

 - To support research while giving the researchers access to most advanced technologies in the field of cellular imaging and the analyse’s and processing’s Imaging Datas.

 - Provide trainning courses, individual instruction, and consulting on advanced light microscopy techniques